mehr-it/levi-assets-linker/README.md

 to the filter.
 Filters are applied in the oder they are passed.
 The configured `'default_filters'` are applied before the ones passed as argument.

-The last argument allows to query parameters to the URL.
+The last argument allows to add query parameters to the URL.
 They can be passed as array or as already encoded query string.